-The GAO’s decision in GAO Protest of CHE Consulting, Inc., B-406639 (June 28, 2012), involved a National Oceanic and Atmospheric Administration request for quotes for computer maintenance services.
+The GAO’s decision in CHE Consulting, Inc., B-406639 (June 28, 2012), involved a National Oceanic and Atmospheric Administration request for quotes for computer maintenance services.
 The RFQ called for the successful offeror to perform the required services from April 1, 2012 to March 31, 2012.
 The deadline for submitting quotes was March 30, 2012–just two days before performance was to begin.

 CHE Consulting, Inc. submitted the lowest-priced quote.
 However, CHE’s quote included the following language: “Identifying the parts a customer requires to support their system platforms is the key to being successful.
 We accomplish parts identification through a thorough comprehensive on site systems platform audit prior to our contractual responsibility beginning.”
 (The emphasis is mine).
 Elsewhere in its quote, CHE wrote, “Contract Start Date: To be Determined (TBD),” though in another place it identified the appropriate period of performance.

 Although CHE submitted the lowest-priced quote, NOAA rejected it, concluding that the quote was ambiguous with respect to the period of performance.
 In NOAA’s eyes, CHE’s quote did not necessarily commit CHE to beginning its contractual responsibilities on April 1.
 Instead, it appeared that CHE had conditioned its “contractual responsibility” upon the completion of its site systems platform audit, and offered no indication as to how long the audit might take.